Tina Arena: 2015–2017: Eleven, ARIA Hall of Fame and Australia Day honours

-During Arena's Hall of Fame ceremony induction on 26 November 2015, fellow Australian songstress Kylie Minogue—also a Hall of Fame inductee—paid tribute to Arena by stating, "I remember being blown away when she sang "MacArthur Park" on Young Talent Time, and I tried countless times to try and sing that song the way she did it and couldn't do it.
+During Arena's Hall of Fame ceremony induction on 26 November 2015, fellow Australian singer Kylie Minogue—also a Hall of Fame inductee—paid tribute to Arena by stating, "I remember being blown away when she sang "MacArthur Park" on Young Talent Time, and I tried countless times to try and sing that song the way she did it and couldn't do it.
 She has the pipes.
 She could teach us all a lesson."
 This was a nod to Arena's entire career, as one of the Australia's highest-selling female artists, and her childhood fame on Young Talent Time from 1976 to 1983—making her the show's longest-serving cast member.

 Speaking with MOZA Music in a January 2019 interview, Arena stated that:

 One of my favourite moments was the Arias hall of fame induction in 2015.
 For myself that moment meant that I could speak freely about the industry, which I obviously love, but feel that there are far too many inequalities.
 Also the sheer volume of music that is made available to people makes it difficult to financially exist.

 On Australia Day, 26 January 2016, Arena was recognised in the Australia Day Honours, which the country's sovereign awards its citizens for actions or deeds that benefit the nation.
 Arena has been appointed as a Member in the General Division of the Order of Australia—Order of Australia—in recognition of her contribution to the arts, representing Australia on the world stage and philanthropic work.

 On 27 September 2016, Arena performed at the Odeon of Herodes Atticus in Athens, Greece, as a special guest of Greek singer George Perris.

 On 9 December 2016, Arena, in her capacity as the official ambassador, launched the 'Versailles: Treasures From The Palace' exhibition at the National Gallery of Australia (NGA), located in Canberra in the Australian Capital Territory.
 The exhibit, which is said to be the most elaborate ever put on by the NGA, features 130 priceless works of 18th century of art flown to Australia from France.